PowerOps-MK/Ansible-Unifi/README.md

 # ansible-unifi
-A Ansiblr repository for configuring a Ubiquiti Unifi Network
+A Ansible repository for configuring a Ubiquiti Unifi Network